creaktive/dePAC/README.md

-The biggest advantage of `depac` in comparison to the similar solutions like [pac4cli](https://github.com/tkluck/pac4cli) is that the former does not require installation.
+The biggest advantage of `depac` in comparison to the similar solutions like [pac4cli](https://github.com/tkluck/pac4cli) is that the former does not require a system-wide installation.
 Both the JavaScript engine *and* the relay proxy are implemented in pure Perl language and require no dependencies except for Perl v5.10 itself (which is omnipresent anyway).

+# INSTALLATION

+$ curl -o ~/bin/depac https://raw.githubusercontent.com/creaktive/dePAC/master/depac
+$ chmod +x ~/bin/depac
+$ echo 'eval $(~/bin/depac)' >> ~/.profile

+Or:

+$ wget -O ~/bin/depac https://raw.githubusercontent.com/creaktive/dePAC/master/depac
+$ chmod +x ~/bin/depac
+$ echo 'eval $(~/bin/depac)' >> ~/.profile

 # USAGE